Sun Damage

 - Begins as flat and scaly evolving into a wart-like or rough surface

-What Are the Causes?
+What Are the Causes of Sun Damage?

 Actinic Keratosis is specifically caused by repeated sun exposure.
 Ultraviolet light damages the elastin (elastic) fibers in the skin leading to increased signs of aging and vulnerability to the effects of sun damaged skin.
 Common risk factors contributing to the expression of sun damage are: